 For that matter; unless Tom realizes that Potter is hunting for his Horcruxes — and Rowing is insistent that he didn’t suspect that until after the Gringotts heist, why should he assume that Potter is going to be anywhere near Godric’s Hollow at all?
 Just out of pure sentiment?

-For that matter, if Potter is serious about hunting Horcruxes, then yes, a trip to Godric’s Hollow should be on the agenda.
+While we’re at it, if Potter is serious about hunting Horcruxes, then yes, a trip to Godric’s Hollow should be on the agenda.
 Albus claimed that Tom had intended to create one from Harry’s death.
 Oughtn’t they to check the house to be sure?

 But they made NO determined effort to get into the house and look for a Horcrux, or anything suspected to have been used to create one from.
 Shouldn’t they have gone back later, maybe before the Gringotts heist to be absolutely certain?
 Or sent someone from the Order?
 They might have at least told Bill and Fleur.